sirius-cc-wu/mcp-mdspec/README.md

 # Markdown Notes MCP Server

-This project provides a simple MCP (Model Context Protocol) server for managing markdown notes.
+This project provides a simple, **read-only** MCP (Model Context Protocol) server for serving local markdown documents to an LLM.
 It's built using the `fastmcp` library.

+The server provides tools to `list_notes`, `read_note`, and `search_notes` from a local directory, but it does not support creating, editing, or deleting files.
+This makes it a secure way to provide a model with access to a corpus of local documents.

 ## Prerequisites